 This is a sponsored post on behalf of Hidden Valley® Ranch.
-We are partnering with the makers of Hidden Valley® Ranch in celebration of family meal times while savoring it all: the little, big and chaotic moments of everyday life.
+We are partnering with the makers of Hidden Valley® Ranch in celebration of family mealtimes while savoring it all: the little, big, and chaotic moments of everyday life.

 I remember during college tailgating in the parking lot of the football game with my friends.

 We had so much fun… but it was also a lot of work to put together.
-Now that I have my own family I like to recreate that same excitement, but in the comfort of our own home with a lot less work and even more fun.
+Now that I have my own family I like to recreate that same excitement but in the comfort of our own home with a lot less work and even more fun.

 After planning tailgate parties for years I put together this quick guide to show how easy it can be done.

-I break the planning into sections… food, decorations and entertainment.
+I break the planning into sections… food, decorations, and entertainment.

 Before we start on anything we have a family meeting and talk about what to serve before the shopping begins. typically try to stick with choices that are easy to make, serve and eat, since I too look forward to spending time with my family and getting in on the fun.

 I don’t place the food out on the table all at once so that way we can enjoy our conversations before we dive in with the main dish.
-Normally, I’ll have the traditional chips, fresh fruits, veggies and dips, out first because everyone loves these!
-After we have enjoyed those snacks I bring out the main course, pizza and bread sticks or veggie hamburgers and hot dogs.
+Normally, I’ll have the traditional chips, fresh fruits, veggies, and dips, out first because everyone loves these!
+After we have enjoyed those snacks I bring out the main course, pizza, and breadsticks or veggie hamburgers and hot dogs.
 Both are huge hits and my family always looks forward to them.

-Once the forth quarter starts I bring out the dessert.
+Once the fourth quarter starts I bring out the dessert.
 This dish varies from fresh fruit to cookies or even a cake.
 It depends on what was agreed upon when we had our family meeting.

 Decorations are the easiest part.

 Emmy is the head of our decoration committee; she decides what goes where, and when.
-I love letting her take charge of decorations, because she takes so much pride in making the living room feel like a party.
+I love letting her take charge of decorations because she takes so much pride in making the living room feel like a party.
 She puts the tablecloth, football cups, and football dishes on the coffee table; she even brings a few footballs out of storage and places those around the room.
 We don’t typically use a ton of decorations for our party, but a little goes a long way.

 Entertainment is the most fun of all.